Coding theorems for compound problems via quantum R\'enyi divergences: R enyi divergences

-\end{cor} \begin{proof} We prove the inequalities for $\alpha\in(1,+\infty)$; the proof for $\alpha\in(0,1)$ goes exactly the same way, and the cases $\alpha=0,1,+\infty$ follow by taking the corresponding limit in $\alpha$.
-By the first inequality in \eqref{convexity complement}, we have
+For the proof of \eqref{concavity complement2}, we may assume that $\rho$ and $\sigma$ are invertible, due to \eqref{def by limit}.
+We prove the inequalities for $\alpha\in(0,1)$; the proof for $\alpha\in(1,+\infty)$ goes exactly the same way, and the cases $\alpha=0,1$ follow by taking the corresponding limit in $\alpha$.
+We have